 How To Submit a Referral:

-In order to submit a DD related human rights compliant, violation, or concern to the Human Rights Council (HRC), please complete the DD Human Rights External Referral Form.
-This information will assist in our efforts in determining whether the human rights of an individual receiving developmental disability services are protected.
+To submit a DD related human rights compliant, violation or concern to the Human Rights Council (HRC), please complete the DD Human Rights External Referral form.
+This information will help our efforts to determine whether the human rights of an individual receiving developmental disability services are protected.
 The information you provide will be kept in strict confidence.

 Individuals have the right to confidentiality of their clinical records and treatment information.

-If you are a individual, guardian of the person of a individual, parent or court-ordered legal custodian of a minor individual, you can authorize us to access records and treatment information of the individual so that we may assist the individual most fully, by completing and signing the Authorization for Release of Information form (pdf).
+If you are a client, guardian, parent or court-ordered legal custodian, you may authorize us to access records and treatment information by completing and signing the Authorization for Release of Information form (pdf).

 Who Can Submit a Referral: